BARRHILL NEWS May 2019

 The weekly scheduled roadworks for SW Scotland is available in Excel spreadsheet format here.

-Note that I can only upload these when they are sent to me so occassionally a week goes missing.
+I can only upload these when they are sent to me so occassionally a week goes missing.

 Services are held on the third Sunday of every month in the Memorial Hall.